- 4 pounds fresh pork shoulder, run through the largest holes of butcher's grinder

 - 1/2 cup dry white wine

-- Sheep casings, 8 feet, equalling about 1/2 pound*
+- Sheep casings, 8 feet, equaling about 1/2 pound

-In a mixing bowl, stir together the pork shoulder and pancetta with your hands until well-mixed.
-Add pepper, salt, fennel seeds, and white wine and mix until well-blended, again with your hands.
-Work quickly so that body temperature does not change the texture of the fat.
+In a mixing bowl, stir together the pork shoulder and pancetta with your hands until well mixed.
+Add pepper, salt and white wine and mix until well blended, again with your hands.
+You must move quickly here or your body temperature could change the texture of the fat.
 Set up the sausage stuffer and place the casing over the funnel feeder.
-If you do not have a sausage stuffer, form the sausage into 1/4-pound logs, by hand, and be careful handling them.
+If you do not have a sausage stuffer, form the sausage into 1/4 pound logs by hand and be careful handling them.
 Stuff the sausage into the casings, twisting every 3 1/2 to 4 inches so that each sausage is about 4 ounces, and form 22 to 25 sausages.
-Prick them all over with a needle and divide into four equal batches.
+Prick them all over with a needle and set aside in a cool place.

 In a 12 to 14-inch frying pan, heat the oil over medium heat until smoking.
 Add the onions, peppers, chili flakes and oregano and cook 8 to 10 minutes, until softened.
 Add the tomato paste and cook 15 to 18 minutes, until paste turns a darker color.
 Add the red wine and simmer 10 minutes.
 Remove from the heat and allow to cool.